aral/ar.al-site/content/2019/11/08/introducing-small-tech-https-a-batteries-included-drop-in-replacement-for-the-node.js-https-module/index.md

     node index
     ```

-Hit `https://localhost` and you should see your site with locally-trusted TLS certificates.
+Hit `https://localhost` and you should see your site served with locally-trusted TLS certificates.

 {{<figure src="global.jpeg" alt="Screenshot of @small-tech/https example app running in terminal with locally-trusted TLS certificates" caption="@small-tech/https with locally-trusted certificates courtesy of mkcert">}}